Slobodan Zivic (Studio Slobodan)

 In May of 2016 he held his first exhibition (curated by C-print) - at hangmenProjects in Stockholm, where he took aim on connecting sound with image.
 Ten works were presented, in which he collaborated with ten music producers, names like Axel Boman, Bella Boo, Familjen and Harald Björk.
 The composers created a sound-work to go with each image, independent of one and other.
 The result was a three-day experimentell anti-manifesto addressing the most pervasive digital condition of today: the complete availability on social media and streaming platforms.
 Shortly thereafter Slobodan participated in the group exhibition “So Long St. Salong”, curated by Alexandra Karpilovski and Christian Ling.
-This was followed by the project “Birger Jarl rmx” by Martin Kozlowski and Ilja Karilampi and another solo show in 2017 at Gallery Skomakeriet in Stockholm - there he showed digital prints on layers of hand cut plastic sheets, hanging freely in the space.
-Fall (2018), he executed a guerrilla installation which served as commentary on the urban congestion problem and environmental deterioration in Stockholm.
+This was followed by the project “Birger Jarl rmx” by Martin Kozlowski and Ilja Karilampi and another solo show in 2017 at Gallery Skomakeriet in Stockholm.
+In (2018), he executed a guerrilla installation which served as commentary on the urban congestion problem and environmental deterioration in Stockholm.
 Where he covered parked vehicles with tarps, expressing the simple yet loaded message: “Breathe”.
 Slobodan is currently working on his participation in a group show curated by C-print - taking place at GELB, late this summer.

 Swedish Grammy Awards 2012 - Nomination for Best Video.

 - Interrupted Moments Memory Bank Rabbit Hole (2017) - Solo Show.
 Galleri Skomakeriet, Stockholm.